Dharmik203262/Chatbot-/README.md

 This application is built based on the concepts of LRU algorithm of the Operating Systems course.
 It displays at most a maximum number of messages to which the limit is set.
 You can connect the contributors directly for the website via linked in.
-There is a  feature given that you can create a new home page from the existing home page without losing content.
+There is a  feature added that you can create a new home page from the existing home page without losing  its content.
 # contributors
 Dinesh Reddy -
 Mourya -